C2SM/icon-vis/README.md

 The `cfgrib` engine relies on an eccodes installation.
 The easiest way to set up your environment with the required dependencies for cfgrib is to use the [Conda](#conda-environment) setup.

+### Specifying Vertical Level

+You can specify the vertical level (height/altitude / pressure levels) at which you are plotting data by specifying the `z` formatoption.
+This specifies the index of the vertical level array.

+:bangbang: **Be careful** which direction your vertical level data is sorted, since the order direction could be changed by post processing tools.

+	myplot = ds.psy.plot.mapvector(time=0, name=[['U', 'V']], z=8)

+You can see which vertical dimension and value this corresponds to by printing the axes of the plot.

+	print(myplot.axes)

+	# OrderedDict([(<GeoAxesSubplot:title={'center':'Vector Plot after interpolating ICON data to Regular Grid'}>,
+	#	      psyplot.project.Project([    arr11: 3-dim DataArray of U, V, with (variable, y_1, x_1)=(2, 101, 101),
+	#             time=2021-11-23, grid_mapping_1=b'', z_1=1.05e+04]))])

+Alternatively you can specify the vertical level using the dimension name.
+Eg if the name of the vertical dimension is generalVerticalLayer:

+	myplot = ds.psy.plot.mapvector(time=0, name=[['U', 'V']], generalVerticalLayer=8)

 # Trouble shooting
 1. The psyplot library needs the boundary variables (clon_bnds, clat_bnds).
 If they are not in the nc file, the information needs to be added with a grid file.
 The error is likely to be: *ValueError: Can only plot 2-dimensional data!*

-    Solution: Add the path to a grid file in the config under the section 'var' with the option 'grid_file'.
+    Solutions: Add the path to a grid file in the config under the section 'var' with the option 'grid_file'.
+    Equally you could use the function combine_grid_information in the grid module if you do not use the config file.

 2. *ValueError: numpy.ndarray size changed, may indicate binary incompatibility.*

     Can be solved by reinstalling numpy: